(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Free partially associative -algebras

 \begin{example}{\rm Using {\tt Matematica\/}, we calculated initial values of the series $\{A^3_l\}_{l \geq 0}$ as $A^3_0 = 1$, $A^3_1 = 1$, $A^3_2 = 2$, $A^3_3 = 5$, $A^3_4 = 14$, $A^3_5 = 42$, $A^3_6 = 132$, $A^3_7 = 429$, $A^3_8 = 1~430$, $A^3_9 = 4~862$, $A^3_{10} = 16~796$, \&c. } \end{example}

-\begin{remark}{\rm In the non-Koszul case ($n$ and $d$ of different parity), the map~(\ref{jarKa}) of Theorem~\ref{jarkA}, while always being an epimorphism, need not be a monomorphism.
-This means that there may be ``unexpected relations'' in the free algebra $\Free$ and Gnedbaye's description of free partially associative $n$-algebras is no longer true.
+\begin{remark} {\rm If $n$ and $d$ are of different parities, the map~(\ref{jarKa}) of Theorem~\ref{jarkA}, while always being an epimorphism, need not be a monomorphism.
+This means that there may be ``unexpected relations'' in the free algebra $\Free$.
+Consequently, the vector space